lzabrocki/wind_air_pollution/2.scripts/1.data_wrangling/script_data_wrangling.md

 </div>

-We see that the two distributions overlap well.
+We see that the two distributions overlap relatively well.
 We also compute the mean absolute difference of concentrations for each pollutant:

 <div class="layout-chunk" data-layout="l-body-outset">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span class='va'>data_imputation_comparison</span> <span class='op'>%&gt;%</span>